shiryel/rayex/README.md

 Rayex provides Elixir NIF bindings to [Raylib](https://www.raylib.com/)

-> WIP: many of the functions on raylib are yet not implemented, check the [contributing section](#contributing) to help \
+> WIP: many of the functions on raylib are yet not implemented, check the [contributing section](#contributing) to help
-> NOTE: We are developing for the raylib 4.0-dev (that is why the CI is not passing right now, but you can use `make test` to test)

 ![](examples/3d_picking.gif)